-Please email Dustin Dixon at email@example.com with questions about the event, special accessibility needs, or anything else related to the event.
+Please email Dustin Dixon at email@example.com with questions about these events, special accessibility needs, or anything else related to the events.
 Parking instructions and further updates will be sent to registered participants closer to the event date.

-For questions or technical challenges with purchase, email Dustin Dixon, ACE Coordinator, at firstname.lastname@example.org.
+These events are not sponsored, affiliated with, or directly endorsed by the BACB.
+For questions about the events or technical challenges with purchasing, email Dustin Dixon, ACE Coordinator, at firstname.lastname@example.org.

 Copyright © Connections Behavior Planning & Intervention.
 All rights reserved.